ugorji/go-serverapp/db/README.md

 # go-serverapp/db

-This repository contains the `go-serverapp/db` library (or command).
+This repository contains the `go-serverapp/db` library.

 To install: